Diodorm/SeniorDesign/README.md

 - Device must run at least iOS 8

 <b>Dependent Libraries/Programs</b>
-- Will need to have XCode installed on Mac
+- Will need to have XCode installed on Mac (get the ltest version.
+Current ver. is 8.3.2)
-- Mac must be able to run/compile Swift
+- Mac must be able to run/compile Swift 3.1

 <b>Download Instructions</b>
 * Source Code: